blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 Docker specific files are included (Dockerfile, docker-compose.yml, launch.sh).

-Use config_override.json (same entries as config.json) to override `redis_host` from localhost to redis so it can access the redis docker container.
+Use config_override.json (same entries as config.json) to override the default configuration.
 If running the docker image on the same machine as the learn instance then the `docker-compose.yml` needs to contain the ip address of the machine being used.

 Build the LTI tool container with `docker build -t lti-tool .`.
 Then start containers using `docker-compose up`.